Tomb of Seti I

-Tomb KV17, located in Egypt's Valley of the Kings and also known by the names "Belzoni's tomb", "the Tomb of Apis", and "the Tomb of Psammis, son of Nechois", is the tomb of Pharaoh Seti I of the Nineteenth Dynasty.
+The tomb of Seti I, also known by its tomb number, KV17, is the tomb of Pharaoh Seti I of the Nineteenth Dynasty.
+Located in Egypt's Valley of the Kings, It is also known by the names "Belzoni's tomb", "the Tomb of Apis", and "the Tomb of Psammis, son of Nechois".
 It is one of the most decorated tombs in the valley, and is one of the largest and deepest tombs in the Valley of the Kings.
-It was uncovered by Italian archaeologist and explorer Giovanni Battista Belzoni on 16 October, 1817.
+It was uncovered by Italian archaeologist and explorer Giovanni Belzoni on 16 October 1817.